Face-slapping league turns heads as it looks to become next major U.S. sport

 Growing fanbase

 Slap fights last for three to five rounds.
-The league has more than 30 competitors, also known as "strikers."
 A striker has 60 seconds to recover from a hit, and they earn points based on how hard the slap lands.
-Winners collect $2,000 to $10,000 per match.
+The Power Slap League has more than 30 competitors, also known as "strikers," with winners collecting $2,000 to $10,000 per match.

 Some of the league's biggest stars include Darius "The Destroyer" Mata-Varona of Missouri; Christapher "Ko Chris" Thomas of North Dakota; Vernon "The Mechanic" Cathey of Kansas; and Mike "Slap Jesus" Smith of California.
-White described the strikers as regular guys and family men and just love to compete in the sport.
+White described the strikers as regular guys and family men who just love to compete.

 Slap fighting has a growing fanbase on social media, particularly in Europe where videos of matches have garnered millions of views on YouTube and Instagram.
-The TBS show averaged about 275,000 viewers during its first four episodes, in which some competitors showed signs of concussions.
+On TV, TBS averaged about 275,000 viewers for the first four episodes of Power Slap, in which some competitors showed signs of concussions.

 Power Slap President Frank Lamicella told commissioners last month there have been "no major injuries" among the 25 approved matches held to date.
 White has said that league officials have safety in mind when preparing for a match.